Shearer & Ferdinand urge Southgate to pick Greenwood in final 26-man England Euros squad

 What's been said?

-When asked which forwards Shearer would include on his list, he told Goal: "[Jack] Grealish, [Mason] Mount, [Phil] Foden, [Harry] Kane, [Jadon] Sancho, [Raheem] Sterling, [Marcus] Rashford and [Dominic] Calvert-Lewin.
+When asked which forwards Shearer would include on his list, he told Goal, prior to Greenwood pulling out of the provisional squad on June 1 due to an underlying injury: "[Jack] Grealish, [Mason] Mount, [Phil] Foden, [Harry] Kane, [Jadon] Sancho, [Raheem] Sterling, [Marcus] Rashford and [Dominic] Calvert-Lewin.
 I would personally take Greenwood as well, in case we are wanting and needing a goal, and struggling for that.

 "That would be my pool of forwards.
 We have got options in that position.
 There's Ollie Watkins as well.
 You can't take them all, someone has to miss out."